The Rise, Fall & Rise Again of Business Gamification

-Whether we know it or not, there’s gamification in everything we do.
+Whether we know it or not, there’s business gamification in everything we do.

-From employee engagement software which features leaderboards, to loyalty programs at our favorite stores – there’s not a single area of our lives that hasn’t been touched by gamification.
+From employee engagement software that features leaderboards, to loyalty programs at our favorite stores – there’s not a single area of our lives that hasn’t been touched by gamification.

 However, the concept of gamification in business has a long history.
 And like with any type of history, there’s a lot we can learn from it.